+Cocaine is often labeled as a luxury drug and is one of the most expensive illicit drugs available.
 It is seen as a high-status symbol, popular among celebrities, musicians, models, and Wall Street moguls.
-Maintaining a cocaine addiction is incredibly expensive and has the potential to lead to major money complications if money is not readily available.
+Maintaining a cocaine addiction is incredibly expensive and has the potential to lead to major financial complications if money is not readily available.

-Cocaine side effects include the ability to drink larger amounts for longer periods of time.
+People choose this as their drug of choice for several reasons, including the ability to drink larger amounts of alcohol for longer periods of time.
 Cocaine use also allows you to stay up longer and keeps you awake and able to party for an extended time.
-Cocaine is popular in clubs and bars, especially in areas like Vegas and New York City.
+It's popular in clubs and bars, especially in areas like Vegas and New York City.
 When looking at entire states, cocaine use is most prevalent in New Hampshire and Colorado.

-Compared to the almost one million total emergency room visits involving illicit drugs, cocaine was present in about half of them.
-This shows that cocaine has the potential to be an incredibly dangerous drug, especially when used in combination with other drugs.
+In 2009, cocaine was present in 422,896 emergency room visits in the United States.
+Compared to the almost one million total emergency room visits involving illicit drugs, this drug was present in about half of them.
+This shows that it has the potential to be an incredibly dangerous drug, especially when used in combination with other drugs.

 Are you worried a loved one may be using cocaine?
 Have you been looking to find out what the side effects of coke are?
 How do you know what to look for?
 Are there signs you should be seeing?
 Find out more about the symptoms of cocaine use.

-"Cocaine nose" is a popular term among those with cocaine addiction who snort the drug, referencing the numbness and tingling sensations in the nasal passages after snorting a line.
+"Cocaine nose" is a popular term among those with an addiction who snort the drug, referencing the numbness and tingling sensations in the nasal passages after snorting a line.
 Although cocaine nose is favorable by many coke addicts, others dislike the tingling feeling left behind by the white powder.
-Cocaine can also be smoked.
+The drug can also be smoked.

-But what does cocaine do?
-One of the main reasons cocaine is used is to stay awake.
-It helps you drink for larger amounts for longer and can keep you going when sleepiness begins to catch up to you.
-This makes it popular in party areas such as New York City bars and clubs, where you can find plenty of people with a cocaine addiction.
+But what does it do?
+One of the main reasons the drug is used is to stay awake.
+It helps you drink more alcohol for longer and can keep you going when sleepiness begins to catch up to you.
+This makes it popular in party cities such as New York City bars and clubs, where you can find plenty of people with a cocaine addiction.

 Additionally, cocaine makes you feel as though you're "on top of the world".
-Cocaine has ego-boosting properties that make you feel invincible, which, when coupled with drinking, can create a dangerous concoction of inflated sense of self.
+It has ego-boosting properties that make you feel invincible, which, when coupled with drinking, can create a dangerous concoction with an inflated sense of self.

 Truly, for the price you pay, coke is an extremely short-lived high.
 This contributes to the popularity of drugs like meth which have similar properties of keeping you awake while also lasting much longer.

-Since cocaine is a stimulant, there are noticeable symptoms of cocaine use.
-It is easy to notice the side effects of coke in an individual who is currently high, or even in one who was coked out the night before.
-Effects of cocaine after use and cocaine addiction include:
+Since the drug is a stimulant, there are noticeable symptoms of use.
+It is easy to recognize the side effects of coke in an individual who is currently high, or even in one who was coked out the night before.
+Effects of cocaine after use and signs of addiction include:

-You can notice the symptoms of cocaine use immediately, the cocaine effects after.
-Usually the user is incredibly fidgety or restless and often talk for long periods of time about nothing in particular.
-They are extremely distracted and their attention tends to shift from one topic to another with no sign of why.
+You can notice the symptoms of cocaine use immediately or the effects after.
+Usually the user is incredibly fidgety or restless and often talks for long periods of time about nothing in particular.
+They are extremely distracted and their attention tends to shift from one topic to another with no reason why.

-You can also see the side effects of cocaine use the following day or the effects of cocaine before the next high.
+You can also see the side effects of use the following day or the effects before the next high.
 These are often referred to as "coke hangovers".
 When coupled with alcohol the night before, the comedown and hangover after a night of cocaine and drinking can be brutal.
-Effects of cocaine the following day include:
+Effects the following day include:

-If you notice any of these signs of drug use in your loved one there is a chance they may be using cocaine or have a cocaine addiction.
-However, if you notice symptoms of cocaine use, what are you supposed to do?
-How do you know when cocaine is a problem and not simply a one-night thing?
+If you notice any of these signs of drug use in your loved one there is a chance they may be using this drug or have an addiction.
+However, if you notice symptoms of drug use, what are you supposed to do?
+How do you know when it is a problem and not simply a one-night thing?

-If you notice that your loved one exhibits these signs of drug use often (i.e. multiple times a week or every day), this could be a sign of problem use or cocaine addiction.
-Drug addicts in general also become withdrawn from loved ones when their use becomes bad, so the effects of cocaine may cause a once outgoing person to become withdrawn and antisocial.
+If you notice that your loved one exhibits these signs of drug use often (i.e. multiple times a week or every day), this could be a sign of problem use or drug addiction.
+Drug addicts in general also become withdrawn from loved ones when their use becomes bad, so the effects may cause a once outgoing person to become withdrawn and antisocial.

-Since cocaine is so expensive, excessive money problems may also be a sign of cocaine addiction or other drug use.
-If they often ask to borrow money or already owe you a lot there may be something going on.
-Keep an eye on your loved one for the signs of cocaine use or cocaine hangover.
+Since cocaine is so expensive, excessive money problems may also be a sign of addiction or drug use.
+If they often ask to borrow money or already owe you, there may be something going on.
+Keep an eye on your loved one for the signs of cocaine use or hangover.
 Keep an open channel of communication if possible so you may approach them if you feel there is something going on.

 By finding out more about the treatment options available for drug addicts, you can provide your loved one with the information they need to receive treatment.
 Treatment is not always necessary for everyone, but if your loved one is living with a cocaine addiction it is highly suggested.
 Treatment will teach them not only how to get and stay sober but also how to become a productive member of society.